AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

 5. When `list-budget` is called, `Ui` prints a list of the budgets by calling `printBudgets` which receives a printable version of all the budgets which we get from `getBudgetsView()`.
 6. When `delete-budget` is called, the `deleteBudget` method from `FinanceManager` is called, removing the corresponding budget from the HashMap.

-Below is the sequence diagram of an instance of `budget` and `add-expense`:
+Below is the class diagram of to show how `budget` works:
 ![budget.png](images/budget.png)

 #### Design Considerations: